sinaamirrajab/CMRISynthSeg/README.md

 # CMRISynthSeg
-SPADE synthesis for CMR, a usage instruction will be added soon
+SPADE-based synthesis for CMRI data , a usage instruction will be added soon

 ## Acknowledgments